dloher/dloher-tufte-css-jekyll/_portfolio/2019-08-01-co-editor-tsantsa.md

 ---
 title: "TSANTSA: Digital Relaunch"
 date: 2019-08-01
 excerpt: "Since 2018, I am the co-editor of TSANTSA – Journal of the Swiss Anthropological Association SAA.
-Together with my two co-editors, I was responsible for the reorganisation and digitalisation of the editorial process ..."
+Together with my two co-editors, I was responsible for the reorganisation and digitalisation of the editorial process."
 collection: portfolio
 permalink: /portfolio/2019-08-01-co-editor-tsantsa
 layout: portfolio_page